It’s that time again……

 Anyone who knows me knows that in the past four years I have lived through a cluster of challenges.
 We all face sucky moments- nothing new in that.
 But in the past four years big challenges seemed to showing up in rapid succession.

 The ugly photo at the top of this post illustrates one of several roughed up life experiences that I’ve recently encountered.
 There I was driving along Interstate 95, heading down to Baltimore to celebrate a dear friends birthday, on a sunny day in October 2013 when BAM!
 I was hit from behind.
 Bending steel, thuds, forceful impacts and glass shattering, landing all over my body.
-(Thank God for safety glass) Pure sensation and shock were the dominant features of the moment.
-This “hit” was one of a series of things (one being cancer treatment and multiple concurrent cancer scares that both I and loved ones faced) that were bending and stretching me.
+(Thank God for safety glass and Subaru) Pure sensation and shock were the dominant features of the moment.
+There was slow motion uncertainty as my car bent and buckled.
+This “hit” was one of a series of things (one being cancer treatment and multiple concurrent cancer scares that both I and loved ones faced) that were bending, shaking and stretching me.

 Life’s seemingly cruel moments that pull us into eye- to- eye meetings with cool mortality often have that strange property of slowing down time, which then opens us up to experiencing the moment as direct, unfettered awareness.
 Difficulty can pull our delusional magic carpets right out from under us.
 Waking up can come via sudden, fierce violent shakeups and it can also come via a persistent, compassionate commitment to awareness practices such as meditation and yoga.